Kudrixon/pre-commit_hook_static_path/README.md

 ### Parameters

-***--filename***:
+***--filenames***:
-By default this pre-commit dont need You to provide filename because diff mechanism gets it by itself.
+Due to some problems with multiple calls of script [explanation](https://github.com/pre-commit/pre-commit/issues/836#issuecomment-425500142) this option can be disabled in use inside ***.pre-commit-config.yaml*** by setting ``` pass_filenames: false ```.
+Using By default this pre-commit dont need You to provide filename because diff mechanism gets it by itself.
 When executed pre-commit mechanism gets filename parameter anyway.

 ***--keywords, -k***:
 [REQUIRED] Provide this to find specific list of strings existing in incoming commit, or to find it in file specified by You